About the Rector

 Fr.
 Paul Williams

 Fr.
 Paul Williams was born in High Point, North Carolina, and raised as a Southern Baptist.
-He was first introduced to the Episcopal Church as a college student at the University of North Carolina, Chapel Hill at The Chapel of the Cross (which was across the street from his fraternity house) where he found himself using the Book of Common Prayer on late nights after studying.
+He sang in the youth choir and was mighty quick in “Sword Drills” and Bible “Memory Work.”
+He was first introduced to the Episcopal Church as a college student at the University of North Carolina, Chapel Hill at The Chapel of the Cross (which was across the street from his fraternity house, Lambda Chi Alpha) where he found himself using the Book of Common Prayer on late nights after studying.
 After several years in the corporate travel business in the Southeast, he went through the Ordination Discernment Process in the Diocese of Atlanta from his home parish of All Saints, Atlanta.
 He then attended The General Theological Seminary in New York City (where Bishop Breidenthal was one of his professors) and graduated in 1996.
 He was first called to serve at the Church of Holy Trinity in New York City from 1996-2001, and then at Christ Episcopal Church in Bloomfield/Glen Ridge, New Jersey from 2001-2006.
 After spending a 2-year sabbatical in Switzerland with his partner who took an overseas assignment in a Swiss bank, he joined us here at St. Andrew’s in June of 2008.

 About our Music Minister